agustinmista/mdviewer/README.md

 `mdviewer convert input [-o  OUTPUT] [-s  STYLE]`

-This subcommand converts an Markdown file into a Html file which optionally embeds an CSS stylesheet.
-If no output file is specified then the output is saved to input.html.
+This subcommand converts an Markdown file into a Html file which optionally embeds an Css stylesheet.
+If no output file is specified, then the output is saved to _input_.html.

 ### _list_

 `mdviewer list`

-This subcommand lists the CSS stylesheets currently available at the styles repository, you can choose any of them using the `-s/--style` flag and the style name when calling to `show/convert` subcommands.
-If you want to use an external CSS stylesheet instead, just use the `-s/--style` flag providing the path to it and __mdviewer__ will add it to the built-in stylesheets repository for future usage automatically.
+This subcommand lists the Css stylesheets currently available at the styles repository; you can choose any of them using the `-s/--style` flag and the style name when calling to `show/convert` subcommands.
+If you want to use an external Css stylesheet instead, just use the `-s/--style` flag providing the path to it and __mdviewer__ will add it to the built-in styles repository for future usage automatically.

 ```